 “And who sat up there?”

 This is a question often received in reference to Old North’s upper gallery.
 From the lower level, the pews above seem miles away; a looming set of white rows disconnected from the world below.
 This observation, perhaps, points directly to the answer of who occupied those pews.

-The gallery was home to slaves, servants, and free Black Americans who together made up a significant portion of the congregation.
+The gallery was home to enslaved persons, servants, and free Black citizens who together made up a significant portion of the congregation.
 In Massachusetts, it is often forgotten that the state was deeply rooted in the slave system prior to 1783 when the Massachusetts Supreme Judicial Court ruled slavery to be unconstitutional.
 Although differing in some ways from the peculiar institution associated with the American South, slavery was nonetheless an integral part of Boston’s colonial society.
 Prior to the Revolution, a vast majority of Boston’s elite benefitted from the profits of slave-based industries.

-Not all of the gallery occupants, however, were there because they were owned or employed by a congregant.
-Elizabeth Humphries and her family were free Blacks who chose to attend Old North.
+Not all of the gallery occupants, however, were there because they were enslaved or employed by a congregant.
+Elizabeth Humphries and her family were free Black citizens who chose to attend Old North.
 Humphries baptized her children at the church between 1749 and 1750, but no record exists of her family in conjunction with a white congregant.
 It is interesting to consider why she chose Old North specifically.
-Research shows that many Boston slaves originated from the Caribbean and other British colonies, where they were exposed to the Anglican faith.
+Research shows that many Boston enslaved people originated from the Caribbean and other British colonies, where they were exposed to the Anglican faith.
 It is possible to hypothesize that she was from the Caribbean and perhaps felt some sense of connection and community.
 Without the documents to prove it, historians will never truly know her history or motivations, leaving her with the others to remain but a name on a page.